Clothing expenses are a common cost for businesses. It is important to understand how to categorize and account for clothing expenses properly.

 - Clothing suitable for everyday wear is generally considered a personal expense and is not deductible.

-Fyle's expense management software can help businesses accurately categorize and track their clothing expenses.
+Sage Expense Management helps businesses accurately categorize and track their clothing expenses.
 It can extract data from receipts and invoices, ensuring accurate record-keeping and compliance with tax regulations.